Not-so-old wine in a not-so-new bottle, the 2019 TVS Apache RR 310 is a significantly improved product over its still-fresh predecessor.

 That sounds quite insignificant, but...

 …there’s more to it.
-A new paint job or the addition of a slipper clutch may sound underwhelming at first, but TVS has been silently improving the Apache RR 310 over the past few months based on the feedback received from its customers.
+A new paint job or the addition of a slipper clutch may sound underwhelming at first, but TVS has been silently improving the TVS Apache RR 310 over the past few months based on the feedback from its customers.
 A couple of weeks ago, TVS rolled out free updates for existing RR 310 bikes, which included an ECU update, beefier bar-end weights and a new chain roller.
-According to TVS, the ECU update improves low-end power delivery, the thicker bar-ends cut handlebar vibrations and the updated chain roller reduces chain noise as well as enhances its life.
-All minor changes add up and result in an improved package, says TVS.
-Additionally, the inclusion of a slip-and-assist clutch is said to have made the powertrain – the gearbox, to be precise – more refined and smoother.
-And to show that all of these updates actually work, TVS called us to the Chennai racetrack and sent us out on the new version.
+According to TVS, the ECU update improves low-end power delivery, the thicker bar-ends negate handlebar vibrations and the updated chain roller reduces chain noise, and also enhances its life.

-Let’s start with the new gloss black paint.
-I, for one, definitely prefer this over the matte black of the old bike.
-Sure, the matte finish gave the RR 310 a stealthy look, but this new colour scheme – with those contrasting white stripes – has an unmistakable sheen, and it stands out.
-Also, having lived with a matte black RR 310 for over a year – it was a part of our long-term fleet – I can tell you that it required a bit more effort than usual to keep it clean and maintain its lustreless shine on a day-to-day basis.
-So, if you don’t have expertise in bike detailing, or you’re are plain lazy, the gloss paint finish is definitely a welcome change.
+Let’s begin with the new gloss black paint.
+I, for one, definitely prefer the new gloss finish over the matte black of the original.
+Sure, the matte finish gave the TVS Apache RR 310 a stealthy look, but this new colour scheme – with contrasting white stripes – has an unmistakable sheen, and it stands out.
+Also, having lived with a matte black RR 310 for over a year – it was a part of our long-term fleet – I can tell you that it requires a little extra effort to maintain its lustreless shine on a day-to-day basis.
+So, if you don’t have expertise in bike detailing, or are just plain lazy, the gloss paint finish is definitely a welcome change.

-As for the riding experience, the updated Apache RR 310 definitely feels a lot smoother.
+In terms of the riding experience, the updated TVS Apache RR 310 definitely feels a lot smoother.
 Sure, the 312cc single-cylinder motor still springs to life in a gruff manner, but once you open the throttle, it becomes smoother.
-Through the handlebar, you can still feel vibrations, but the body panels, especially the tank, are properly bolted together.
-On our test bike, I couldn’t hear them rattling – it wasn’t the case with our long-term bike.
+However, you can still feel some handlebar vibrations, but the body panels, especially the tank, are properly bolted together.
+On our test bike, I couldn’t hear them rattling, which sadly wasn’t the case with our long-term bike.

 Performance wise, the engine’s behaviour is exactly the same as before.
 Great low-end torque with a flat midrange, followed by a very, very strong top-end.
 Out on the track, this really works well because when you’re on the gas, you don’t really have the time to think about vibrations, for the engine keeps you entertained with its seamless torque delivery.
-Not to mention, the RR 310 felt plenty fast in the tight layout of the Chennai racetrack.
+Not to mention the fact that the RR 310 felt aggressively fast on the tight layout of the Chennai racetrack.

 It works very well, and you don’t necessarily have to be a racer to figure this out.
 The downshifts are super smooth, especially when you drop the cogs hard before entering a corner.
 No wheel hopping, no fishtailing and no back breaking jerk.
 I remember going down from 5th to 3rd gear around a corner in a very clumsy manner, but the slipper clutch did its job to keep the rear wheel grounded.

-Apart from canyon carving, the slipper clutch makes the clutch action lighter by around 20 per cent in the RR 310, says TVS.
-So, in city riding, it will be quite helpful.
-That said, we don't know if its stalling issues, which we regularly faced with our long-term bike in the past, have been fixed.
-That’s something we can only comment on when we get to ride the new motorcycle in traffic.
+Apart from canyon carving, the slipper clutch makes the clutch action lighter by around 20% in the TVS Apache RR 310, according to TVS.
+So, it’s likely to be quite helpful during city rides.
+We, however, aren’t in a situation to comment on its stalling issues, something which we regularly faced with our long-term bike in the past.
+We can only comment on it when we get to ride the new motorcycle in city traffic.

 There’s no denying that the Apache RR 310 is more or less unchanged.
-To be brutally honest, the riding experience is vastly similar, and even the addition of a slipper clutch doesn’t make a world of a difference in the way it rides.
-However, the new version definitely feels a lot more refined and smoother than the original, thanks to the new set of updates.
+To be brutally honest, the riding experience is largely unchanged – even the addition of a slipper clutch doesn’t make a world of a difference to the way it rides.
+However, the new version definitely feels a lot more refined and smoother thanks to the updates.
 And special props to TVS for ironing out these small niggles in such a short time.

 However, for the next update, can we finally do something about that exhaust note?
 Perhaps add more bass and oomph to go along with the exotic look of the motorcycle?
-I know TVS is listening for sure, and I am counting on them to bring yet another mid-cycle update very soon.
+I know TVS is listening – and I’m counting on them to bring in yet another mid-cycle update very soon.